dreth/dreth.github.io/blog/ethernaut_solutions/assets/article.md

 I solved these initially in a local brownie (smart contract development framework on python) using a local fork of the rinkeby test network.
 After solving each challenge, I then ran the scripts that would perform the transactions on the test network itself to solve the challenges.

-If you want to reproduce the same environment I used for it, you can do so by following the instructions in the[readme of that same github repo](https://github.com/dreth/Ethernaut/blob/main/README.md).
+If you want to reproduce the same environment I used for it, you can do so by following the instructions in the [readme of that same github repo](https://github.com/dreth/Ethernaut/blob/main/README.md).

 ***